 The Witcher 3 has been a popular game since its release in 2015.
 A wide variety of landscapes fill the Northern Kingdoms, from snowy mountain peaks to flowering fields, and a well-written story fills each one as you venture though.
 With the sudden resurgence of The Witcher 3 player base thanks to the Netflix series and a release on the Nintendo Switch, PS5 enhancements would make a lot of sense.

 This is admittedly already a beautiful game but we love it so much and still want more.
 Horizon Zero Dawn tells the intriguing story of Aloy, a young woman on a path of self-discovery to learn how her story ties into the world around her.
 This is a world wonderfully balanced between the futuristic and ancient, and we'd love to see it on new-generation hardware.

 Joel and Ellie's journey began in 2013 but it was soon remastered for PS4.
-With the long-awaited release of The Last of Us Part II coming closer, we would love to see The Last of Us enhanced before sneaking through this harrowing journey one more time.
+With the long-awaited release of The Last of Us Part 2 and seeing its beautiful graphics, we would love to see The Last of Us enhanced before sneaking through this harrowing journey one more time.
 The sounds of clickers chilling our spines and Ellie pulling at our heartstrings would look superb on the PS5.